As the Saints look into playing home games at LSU, the NFL says Week 18 is a possibility

 “The bubble is not foolproof with infection,” Sills said.
 “It doesn’t take away the need for all of our other mitigation strategy. … Right now today, we don’t feel like that is the safest course of action for us.”

 Vincent said the bubble possibility was raised at one point by Saints Coach Sean Payton during a call of the league’s competition committee.
-But of a report that Dallas and Los Angeles could be host sites for potential NFL playoff bubbles, Vincent said, “That’s actually the first I’ve heard about cities being identified.”
+But of a report that Dallas and Los Angeles could be hosts for potential NFL playoff bubbles, Vincent said, “That’s actually the first I’ve heard about cities being identified.”

 The league and union have been reviewing whether the Titans complied with protocols during an outbreak in which 13 players and 11 staffers have tested positive for the coronavirus since Sept.
 24. That probe has included whether some Titans players participated, as reported, in workouts away from the team facility while it was closed.